Special Delivery: Programming with Mailbox Types (Extended Version): Mailbox Types in a Programming Language: What are the Issues?

 \begin{enumerate} \item there is \emph{only one} returnable reference for each mailbox name in a process \item only returnable references can be renamed, avoiding problems with aliasing \item the returnable reference is the final lexical use of a mailbox name in a process \end{enumerate}

 Quasi-linear types rule out all three of the previous examples.
-In \mkwd{useAfterFree}, $x$ is consumed by the $\calcwd{guard}$ expression and cannot be used thereafter.
-In \mkwd{useAfterFree2}, since $x$ is the subject of a \calcwd{let} binding, it must be returnable and therefore cannot be used in the body of the binding.
-In \mkwd{useAfterFree3}, since $x$ is used as the subject of a $\calcwd{guard}$ expression, that use must be first-class and therefore the last lexical occurrence of $x$, ruling out the use of $x$ in the outer evaluation context.
+In \mkwd{unsafeUse1}, $x$ is consumed by the $\calcwd{guard}$ expression and cannot be used thereafter.
+In \mkwd{unsafeUse2}, since $x$ is the subject of a \calcwd{let} binding, it must be returnable and therefore cannot be used in the body of the binding.
+In \mkwd{unsafeUse3}, since $x$ is used as the subject of a $\calcwd{guard}$ expression, that use must be first-class and therefore the last lexical occurrence of $x$, ruling out the use of $x$ in the outer evaluation context.
 Quasi-linear typing cannot account for inter-process deadlocks, but can still rule out self-deadlocks.

 \paragraph*{Ruling out aliasing through communication.} Quasi-linear types alone do not safeguard against introducing aliasing through communication, and we cannot use DGs for the reasons stated above.
 However, treating all received names as second-class, coupled with some simple syntactic restrictions (\eg\ by ensuring that either all message payloads or all variables free in the body of the $\calcwd{receive}$ clause have base types) eliminates unsafe aliasing.